Theory of elliptically polarized light

 Initial and final states[edit]

 A birefringent crystal is a material that has an optic axis with the property that the light has a different index of refraction for light polarized parallel to the axis than it has for light polarized perpendicular to the axis.
 Light polarized parallel to the axis are called "extraordinary rays" or "extraordinary photons", while light polarized perpendicular to the axis are called "ordinary rays" or "ordinary photons".
 If a linearly polarized wave impinges on the crystal, the extraordinary component of the wave will emerge from the crystal with a different phase than the ordinary component.
-In mathematical language, if the incident wave is linearly polarized at an angle \theta with respect to the optic axis, the incident state vector can be written
+In mathematical language, if the incident wave is linearly polarized at an angle

 and the state vector for the emerging wave can be written